Harriet Margaret Krall Karst

 Harriet was born December 9, 1940 in Lewistown, MT to Joe Krall and Harriet McArdle Krall.
 Her father being a Vo-Ag teacher, the family moved often during her childhood.
 Harriet lived in Hingham, Moccasin, Jackson, Fort Benton, Dillon, Circle, and Melstone.
 In 1953 the family moved to Kevin and in 1958 she graduated from NTCHS in Sunburst.
 Evelyn Gottfried Wolfer introduced Harriet to Billy Karst at a high school dance and they married February 7, 1959 at St. Thomas Aquinas Catholic Church in Sunburst.

-Family will gather for a graveside service on Saturday, Sep.
-24 at the Sunburst Cemetery, followed by a Memorial gathering at the Sunburst Community Hall in Sunburst at noon.
-Condolences to www.asperfh.com.
+Family will gather for a graveside service on Saturday, September 24 at the Sunburst Cemetery, followed by a Memorial gathering at the Sunburst Community Hall in Sunburst at 12 p.m.

+In lieu of flowers donations may be made to your local animal shelter or to Marias Museum of History and Art, 1129 1st St S, Shelby, MT 59474-2206.

 Add an entry as anonymous